3BioCompBio/AcidSphingomyelinase/README.md

 - rsid: The variant identifier on dbSNP where the variant frequencies were obtained.

 ## NiemannPick.InputData.csv
-This file contains 266 variants with the non-standardized input data on which the analysis in publication was done.
+This file contains 266 SMPD1 missense variants which are covered by the 3D structure, on which our analysis is based.
-The file is comma-separated with line number, the columns names are described as follows:
+The data is non-standardized, the columns names are described as follows:
-- mutName: The mutation descriptor mapped to 3D protein structure numbering
+- Mutation: The mutation descriptor mapped to 3D protein structure numbering
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)
 - PROVEAN: The deleteriousness score predicted by PROVEAN (Deleterious if < -2.5)
 - DEOGEN2: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
 - SNPsss: The deleteriousness score predicted by SNPMuSiC<sub>SSS</sub> (Deleterious if > 0)
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- Wst: ΔΔW<sub>st</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
+- ddWst: ΔΔW<sub>st</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wstt: ΔΔW<sub>stt</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
+- ddWstt: ΔΔW<sub>stt</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wsst: ΔΔW<sub>sst</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
+- ddWsst: ΔΔW<sub>sst</sub>, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wsa: ΔΔW<sub>sa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
+- ddWsa: ΔΔW<sub>sa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wsaa: ΔΔW<sub>saa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
+- ddWsaa: ΔΔW<sub>saa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wssa: ΔΔW<sub>ssa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
+- ddWssa: ΔΔW<sub>ssa</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wsta: ΔΔW<sub>sta</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility and torsion angles between residues (in kcal/mol)
+- ddWsta: ΔΔW<sub>sta</sub>, the variation of energy linked to a statistical potential associated with solvent accessibility and torsion angles between residues (in kcal/mol)
-- Wsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- ddWsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- Wsadsa: ΔΔW<sub>sadsa</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- ddWsadsa: ΔΔW<sub>sadsa</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- Wstd: ΔΔW<sub>std</sub>, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
+- ddWstd: ΔΔW<sub>std</sub>, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
-- Wstdst: ΔΔW<sub>stdst</sub>, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
+- ddWstdst: ΔΔW<sub>stdst</sub>, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - DeltaV: The volume difference between wild-type and mutant residues
 - EvolCI: The conservation index at the variant position